Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Conclusion

 \section{Conclusion}

 This work presented the first systematic study of LLM-driven coding agents on the complex task of multi-hunk program repair.
-We evaluated four agents (\claudecode, \codex, \geminicli, and \qwencode) on 372 multi-hunk bugs from the \benchmarkdataset dataset, introducing fine-grained metrics for localization, repair accuracy, regression behavior, and operational dynamics.
-We also developed \toolname, an MCP-based tool, which successfully improved the repair accuracy of less effective agents.
-Our analysis revealed substantial performance variation, with repair accuracy ranging from 25.81\% (\qwencode) to 93.28\% (\claudecode).
+We evaluated four agents (\claudecode, \codex, \geminicli, and \qwencode) on \changeinline{404} multi-hunk bugs from the \changeinline{\benchmarkdataset} dataset, introducing fine-grained metrics for localization, repair accuracy, regression behavior, and operational dynamics.
+We also developed \toolname, an MCP-based tool that improved the repair accuracy of less capable agents.
+Our analysis revealed substantial performance variation, with repair accuracy ranging from \changeinline{26.98\%} (\qwencode) to \changeinline{92.82\%} (\claudecode).
 Success was strongly influenced by bug complexity, as repair accuracy consistently declined sharply with increasing bug dispersion (hunk divergence).
-We identified a distinct localization-repair gap; 50\% of the 10 bugs unfixed by any agent were successfully localized by at least one agent, yet a correct fix could not be synthesized.
-The operational assessment revealed a stark effectiveness divide based on regression reduction.
-High-performing agents, \claudecode (+2.47) and \codex (+2.25), achieved positive average regression reduction, demonstrating superior semantic consistency.
-Conversely, \qwencode (-1.34) and \geminicli (-1.92) exhibited negative regression reduction, implying they introduced new test failures, thus imposing a ``regression tax".
-Furthermore, agents do not ``fail fast"; failed repairs are expensive, often consuming significantly more resources (tokens) than successful ones (e.g., \geminicli failed repairs consumed 343.2\% more input tokens).
-These results characterize the accuracy and behavioral mechanisms of coding agents, underscoring the necessity of moving beyond simple binary accuracy metrics to assess operational dynamics, resource efficiency, and regression reduction for developing production-ready agentic systems.
+We identified a distinct localization-repair gap; \changeinline{58.33\%} of the \changeinline{12} bugs unfixed by any agent were successfully localized by at least one agent, yet a correct fix could not be synthesized.
+The operational assessment revealed a stark divide in effectiveness based on regression reduction.
+High-performing agents, \claudecode and \codex, achieved positive average regression reduction, demonstrating superior semantic consistency.
+Conversely, \qwencode (\changeinline{-1.50}) and \geminicli (\changeinline{-2.10}) exhibited negative regression reduction, implying they introduced new test failures, thus imposing a ``regression tax".
+Furthermore, agents do not ``fail fast"; failed repairs are expensive, often consuming significantly more resources (tokens) than successful ones (e.g., \geminicli failed repairs consumed \changeinline{440.4\%} more input tokens). \begin{change} These results highlight not only the accuracy of coding agents but also how they operate, emphasizing the need to move beyond simple pass/fail metrics.
+Evaluations should instead account for operational behavior, resource efficiency, and the ability to minimize regressions when building production-ready agentic tools. \end{change}